Hearing on Jan. 6 violence exposes stark partisan divisions - WTMJ

 Associated Press

-“I find it hard to believe the revisionist history that’s being offered by my colleagues on the other side,” Rep. Stephen Lynch, a Massachusetts Democrat, proclaimed in exasperation.
-Other Democrats made similar accusations, with Rep. Jamie Raskin of Maryland urging his Republican colleagues to stop with the “evasions” and “distractions.”

-The violence of that day is well-established, particularly after an impeachment trial that focused on the clashes between rioters and police that left officers beaten and bloodied, including one who was crushed between a door and another shocked with a stun gun before he had a heart attack.
-Some of the insurrectionists threatened to hang then-Vice President Mike Pence and menacingly called for House Speaker Nancy Pelosi in an apparent effort to find her.

-But Republican lawmakers on the committee sought to refocus the hearing’s attention away from those facts, repeatedly equating the insurrection with violence in American cities last summer that arose from racial justice protests that they said Democrats had failed to forcefully condemn.
-Rep. Andy Biggs of Arizona played video footage of violence outside the federal courthouse while Rep. Andrew Clyde of Georgia said that while “there were some rioters” on Jan.
-6, it was a “bald-faced lie” to call it an insurrection.
+Rep. Andy Biggs of Arizona played video footage of violence outside the federal courthouse in Portland last summer.
+Rep. Andrew Clyde of Georgia said that while “there were some rioters” on Jan.
+6, it was a “bold-faced lie” to call it an insurrection and likened it in some ways to a “normal tourist visit.”

-In ways that clearly rewrote the facts of the day and the investigations that resulted, Rep. Paul Gosar of Arizona said the Justice Department was “harassing peaceful patriots.”
-He described a California woman who was fatally shot by an officer during the insurrection after climbing through the broken part of a door as having been “executed,” even though prosecutors have said the officer won’t be prosecuted because the shooting did not break the law.
+In ways that fundamentally rewrote the facts of the day and the investigations that resulted, Rep. Paul Gosar of Arizona said the Justice Department was “harassing peaceful patriots.”
+He described Ashli Babbit, a California woman who was fatally shot by an officer during the insurrection after climbing through the broken part of a door, as having been “executed,” even though prosecutors have said the officer won’t be prosecuted because the shooting did not break the law.

-“It was Trump supporters who lost their lives that day, not Trump supporters who were taking the lives of others,” said Rep. Jody Hice of Georgia, overlooking that loyalists to the president instigated the riot, smashing through windows and spraying officers with pepper and bear spray.

-Democrats bristled at the Republican characterization of the violence, with Rep. Ayanna Pressley of Massachusetts saying: “This was a violent white supremacist mob who assaulted the nation’s Capitol.
-It was a deadly and dangerous insurrection that was incited by Donald Trump.”

 One Capitol Police officer who was injured while confronting rioters suffered a stroke and died a day later of natural causes.
 Dozens more were severely injured, some of whom may never return to duty.